pranjalgusain/stockmarketanalysis_project/README.md

-# stockmarketanalysis_project
+## 📈📉Stock Market Analysis project

-This is a Stock market analysis project, which includes Data collection and Analysis,
+This is a **Stock market analysis project** which includes:

+- Data collection and Analysis.
-Analyzing insights using KPI’s,
+- Analyzing insights using KPI’s.
-Using Excel, Tableau, Power BI and SQL,
+- Using Excel, Tableau, Power BI and SQL, created different Dashboards on Stock market analysis.
-Created different Dashboards on Stock market analysis and Providing actionable recommendations for informed decision-making.
+- Providing actionable recommendations for informed decision-making.